Real Estate Crowdfunding Learning Center

 Real estate is a tangible asset that is less volatile, provides shelter, and generates income.
 As a result, I've spend hundreds of hours creating the real estate crowdfunding learning center for all potential investors.

-I've currently invested $810,000 since 2016 in real estate crowdfunding to help me generate more passive income.
+I've currently invested $953,000 since 2016 in real estate crowdfunding to help me generate more passive income.
 In an inflationary environment, real estate is a real winner as rents and prices go up.

-My favorite real estate crowdfunding platform is Fundrise due to its diversified funds.
-Fundrise invests primarily in single-family and multi-family rental properties in the sunbelt, where valuations are cheaper and yields are higher.
-For most people, investing in a real estate fund is the way to go.
+My favorite private real estate crowdfunding platform is Fundrise due to its diversified funds.
+Fundrise invests primarily in residential and industrial properties in the Sunbelt, where valuations are cheaper and yields are higher.

 private real estate investment dashboard - real estate crowdfunding

-Real Estate Is A Great Asset Class
+Real Estate Is My Preferred Asset Class

-In my 20s and early 30s, I accumulated three properties in San Francisco and one property in Lake Tahoe.
-It was a great ride that earned me a small fortune.
-But after I turned 40 and became a father, I no longer wanted to spend time dealing with tenants.
+But after I turned 40 and became a father, I no longer wanted to spend time dealing with tenants or remodeling headaches.
 Maintenance issues and property taxes were also a bear.
 As a result, I sold one rental property to simplify life.

 With the ~$1,800,000 in proceeds, I re-invested $550,000 in real estate crowdfunding.
 My goal was to earn passive income from lower valued heartland real estate with much higher net rental yields.